turez/vscode-tinker-this/README.md

 -----------------------------------------------------------------------------------------------------------

-Support the package reporting issues or new idas on github :pray:
+Support the package reporting issues or new ideas on github!
-**Enjoy it!**